The Psychology of Consumer Behavior: Understanding Buying habits

 Q2: What role do emotions play in consumer behavior?

 Emotions have a profound impact on consumer behavior that influences their choices and brand loyalty.
-Positive emotions like happiness and trust can lead to increased purchases.
+Positive emotions like happiness and trust lead to increased purchases.

 Q3: How does the decision-making process affect buying behavior?